Queen of the North, is just one of the titles that she has been given, She/He is a son, a friend, a brother, a nephew, a cousin, and a grandson too.

 A few years back, I was up at the cottage with my two sons, and daughter, and Brock came over for a visit.
 He was staying up the bay at another friends’ cottage, since their cottage had been sold.

-I always loved to see him because he has a great sense of humor, is humble and kind, and exceeding creative.
-I will never forget this moment …at this time… I had gone into the bedroom to check on my daughter Bianca, and Brock asked if he could come in for a visit.
+I always loved to see him because he has a great sense of humor, is humble and kind, and exceedingly creative.
+I will never forget this moment …at this time.
+We were up at the cottage and I had gone into the bedroom to check on my daughter Bianca, and Brock asked if he could come in for a visit.
 I said yes of course.

-I had set up an air mattress, and created a make shift little bed on the carpet at the foot of the pine double bed.
-There was a window just above her on the wall, and it opened to the warm breeze of summer air floating in.
+I had set up an air mattress, and created a little make shift bed on the carpet at the foot of the pine double bed.
+There was a window just above her, which let in the light, and the cool breeze, and it opened to the scent of summer air floating in.
 The smell of pine trees filled the space.
 Bianca was laying there watching her DVD cartoons, and giggling, as she often did.
 She was maybe 14, or 15 years old, at the time.
 She was content, even though she was completely dependent on those that cared for her, for her every need.
-She had complete trust in our love for her,
+She had complete trust in our love for her.

 I will never forget that connection.
 It was as if he was entering into where I was, and he could see the raw organ of my heart, attempting to keep on beating, but at the same time, I was so tired from the sorrow of ultimately seeing my daughter in her plight.

-He just sat with me, acknowledged where I was, and I knew what an incredibly special individual that he was… #priceless treasured moment in time.
+He just sat with me, acknowledged where I was, and I knew what an incredibly special individual that he was.
+It was a priceless treasured moment in time.

 I knew that Joan wanted to go to watch and support Brock, and so it very organically worked out for us to go together.
 What an opportunity…